ms/buildtogether.tech/debugging/index.md

     self-referential (head points to head); circular sub-structure; depth greater than one.

+{: .continue}
+As <span x="git-team"/> said, the longer list in
+<cite>Stegeman2014,Stegeman2016</cite> can be adapted for more advanced
+students' programs.

-One of the most common errors programmers make, though, is to assume that their first attempt at fixing a problem actually worked.  <cite>Yin2011</cite> found that 14--25% of bug "fixes" released for major operating systems didn't actually fix the bug (a figure that rose to 39% for concurrency-related bugs), while
+One of the most common errors programmers make is to assume that their first attempt at fixing a problem actually worked.  <cite>Yin2011</cite> found that 14--25% of bug "fixes" released for major operating systems didn't actually fix the bug (a figure that rose to 39% for concurrency-related bugs), while
 <cite>Park2012</cite> found that up to a third of bugs required more than one
 attempt to fix.